playwright-community/eslint-plugin-playwright/docs/rules/expect-expect.md

 })
 ```

 The rule option and the global setting are merged.
-On a module level, both are considered.
+On a file level, both are considered.